jestjs/jest/website/versioned_docs/version-27.2/Configuration.md

 Default: `false`

-Automatically restore mock state before every test.
-Equivalent to calling `jest.restoreAllMocks()` before each test.
+Automatically restore mock state and implementation before every test.
+Equivalent to calling [`jest.restoreAllMocks()`](JestObjectAPI.md#jestrestoreallmocks) before each test.
 This will lead to any mocks having their fake implementations removed and restores their initial implementation.

 ### `rootDir` \[string]